Mcsolkeens/Web-deployment/README.md

 # EC2 Web Deployment Workflow

 This repository includes a GitHub Actions workflow for automatic deployment of website files to an AWS EC2 instance when code is pushed to the webdeploy branch.
-# NB
-clone/check out developer code at
+Developer code can be cloneto your repo: gir clone https://github.com/whxitte/Project-Taaza.git

  # Workflow Overview

 Trigger: On push to webdeploy branch
+Action:
-Action: Connects to a remote EC2 instance, installs Apache & PHP if needed, and deploys website files using rsync.
+Connects to a remote EC2 instance, installs Apache & PHP if needed, and deploys website files using rsync.

 # Workflow Steps